-International intra-EU traffic data at Member State level, as given in Table 1, show that for 2014, the top ten country-to-country flows in general remained stable compared with 2013.
-The United Kingdom is most represented, being involved in half of the top ten routes.
-All routes show increases between 2013 and 2014.
+International intra-EU traffic at country level, as set out in Table 1, shows that for 2015, the top ten country-to-country flows in general remained stable compared with 2014.
+The United Kingdom is the country the most represented, being involved in half of the top ten routes.
+All routes are showing increases between 2014 and 2015.

 Map 1 gives an overall picture of the extra-EU market.
-With a 9% increase between 2013 and 2014, ‘Near and Middle East’ is the partner world region with the highest increase for EU passenger transport.
-The highest decrease is recorded for Australasia (–29.6 %).
-This could be partially linked to the increase in the Middle East – more passengers may take indirect flights changing in Near and Middle East airports.
+With a 11.4% increase between 2014 and 2015, ‘Near and Middle East’ is the partner world region with the highest increase for EU passenger transport.
+The highest and continued decrease of Australia – 6.4% could be partially linked to the increase in Middle East – more passengers taking indirect flight to Australia changing in Near and Middle East airports.
 North Africa also recorded an important decrease as during previous year – 12.4 %.

-Table 3 shows that London Heathrow still predominates among EU-28 airports, with the highest total of passengers transported by air (73 million passengers in 2014).
-It is followed by Paris Charles de Gaulle (64 million), Frankfurt Main (59 million) and Amsterdam Schiphol (55 million), the sole airports registering over 50 million passengers.
+Table 3 shows that London Heathrow still predominates among EU-28 airports, with the highest total of passengers transported by air (75 million passengers in 2015).
+It was followed by Paris Charles de Gaulle (66 million), Frankfurt Main (61 million) and Amsterdam Schiphol (58 million), the sole airports registering over 50 million passengers.

-Although for a number of airports, the total number of flights decreased (13 airports out of 42), total passenger numbers increased in 2014 compared with 2013 for almost all airports.
-There were slight decreases for only two airports, the most important one being registered at Warszawa Chopina airport (-0.9 %).
+Although for a number of airports, total number of flights decreased (6 airports out of 42), total passenger numbers increased in 2015 compared with 2014 for almost all airports.
+There was a slight decrease for only three airports, Brussels/National (-6.4 %), Ljubjana/Brnik (-2.2 %) and Frankfurt/Main (-0.4 %).

 Map 2 presents the top ten airport pairs within the EU-28.
 It is worth noting that all but two routes are domestic ones.
-The route between Paris Orly and Nice shows a decrease of 4.1 % in 2014, contrasting with the 19.3 % rise observed for the route between Roma Fiumicino and Catania.
+The route between Paris Orly and Toulouse shows a decrease of 0.5% in 2015, contrasting with the 26.2% rise observed for the route between Thessaloniki and Athens.